MineInAbyss/Story/README.md

 ## Example

+### Basic data management

-You want to attatch some data to e.g. an entity.
+You can attach some data to e.g. an entity.

 Create you magic data class and instantiate a DataKey
 ```kotlin